amanas/spark-emr/README.md

 2.  with hadoop 2.4.0 installed
 3.  and spark installed by bootstraping s3://support.elasticmapreduce/spark/install-spark

-## Instructions to run the Sparking app
+## Instructions to run the Spark Emr app

 1. package this project with "sbt clean package"
 2. ssh the cluster